Skip to main content

 However, tolerance against abiotic stress is a complex process, where the underlying mechanisms and their regulation remain often poorly understood.
 Revealing the mechanisms by which plants sense and cope with abiotic stress, can affect how we understand, and potentially optimize, relevant processes like crop yield, abiotic stress response, resilience and signaling, photosynthesis regulation, cellular metabolism, nutrient homeostasis and uptake, gene expression in response to stress.

 While understanding how plants respond to and tolerate abiotic stresses has fundamental relevance, it could also be utilized to develop novel multi-disciplinary approaches for enhancing crop yield and quality, protecting terrestrial ecosystems and biodiversity, and implementing sustainable agricultural practices in the current climate change scenario.
-In support of UN Sustainable Development Goals ‘Zero Hunger’ (SDG 2) and ‘Life on Land’ (SDG 15), the Editors of BMC Plant Biology announce the launch of a Collection on ‘Abiotic stress tolerance in plants’.
-This collection aims to bring together original research articles that cover the emerging developments in plant biology, biochemistry, structural biology, molecular biology, and genetics applied to plant abiotic stress research.
-We invite researchers and experts in the field to submit research articles that explore, but are not limited to, the following topics:
+In support of UN Sustainable Development Goals ‘Zero Hunger’ (SDG 2) and ‘Life on Land’ (SDG 15), the Editors of BMC Plant Biology launched a Collection on ‘Abiotic stress tolerance in plants’.
+This collection brings together original research articles that cover the emerging developments in plant biology, biochemistry, structural biology, molecular biology, and genetics applied to plant abiotic stress research.
+We present research in the field that explored, but are not limited to, the following topics:

 • Mechanisms of plant response to abiotic stress